ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 The simplest way to set the color in XAML is to use a value from the predefined [brush name list](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.brushes?view=windowsdesktop-6.0#remarks), like the `"BlueViolet"` and `"DarkSeaGreen"` in the example.

-Alternatively, you can use a hexadecimal number defining the red, green, and blue channels in that order, i.e. to use K-State purple and white (as defined in the [K-State Brand Guide](https://www.k-state.edu/vpcm/branding/KansasStateUniversity-BrandGuide.pdf)) we'd use:
+Alternatively, you can use a hexadecimal number defining the red, green, and blue channels in that order, i.e. to use K-State purple and white we'd use:

 ```xml
 <TextBlock Foreground="#FFFFFF" Background="#512888" FontSize="25">